Monahan part of golf power brokers in a match with Trump

 SABBO THE SLOVAKIAN

-Rory Sabbatini played for South Africa six times, teaming with Trevor Immelman in 2003 to win at Kiawah Island.
+Rory Sabbatini played for South Africa six times, teaming with Trevor Immelman in 2003 to win the World Cup at Kiawah Island.
 He also played in the Presidents Cup in 2007, earning a half-point in his four matches at Royal Montreal.

 His goal now is to become the first non-American to play in both the Presidents Cup and the Ryder Cup.